KochPJ/follow_gaze_developmental_robotics/README.md

 Also add the same path to the predict_gaze.m .
 After both paths to matcaffe have been set in the follow_gaze.m and the predict_gaze.m file you can run the code with Pipeline.py.

+By default it will use the trained Q-values.
+If this is not desired, remove the last line of `statistics.csv`.

 ###
 The training process has been recorded, and can be seen found by clicking on the image below.